alexisbcc/category-theory/README.md

 ## Coproducts

-Instead of projections we have injections:
+Instead of projections we have injections, thus sum of two types that can be one or another but not both:

 ```mermaid
 ---